syncfusion-content/maui-docs/MAUI/DateTimePicker/events.md

 * `Sender`: This contains the `SfDateTimePicker` object.

-* `EventArgs`: In SfDateTimePicker picker, [DateTimePickerSelectionChangedEventArgs] is used for this event which holds the data of NewValue and OldValue.
+* `EventArgs`: In the SfDateTimePicker picker, the [DateTimePickerSelectionChangedEventArgs] is used for this event, which holds the data of NewValue and OldValue.

     * [NewValue] : Returns the new selected date and time.
     * [OldValue] : Returns the old selected date and time.